Learn about the risks and results of this procedure, which is used to deliver radiation therapy for prostate cancer.

 External beam radiation for prostate cancer uses high-energy beams, such as X-rays or protons, to kill cancer cells.
-During external beam radiation for prostate cancer, the high-energy beams are generated by a machine called a linear accelerator that aims the beams at your prostate gland.
+During the treatment, the high-energy beams are generated by a machine called a linear accelerator that aims the beams at your prostate gland.

 External beam radiation for prostate cancer is one of the standard treatment options to treat prostate cancer.
-It may also be used for men who have prostate cancer that comes back after surgery.
+It may also be used if you have prostate cancer that comes back after surgery.

 During external beam radiation treatment for prostate cancer, you lie on a table while a linear accelerator moves around you to deliver radiation from many angles.
 The linear accelerator delivers the precise dose of radiation planned by your treatment team.

 Your doctor may recommend external beam radiation for prostate cancer as an option at different times during your cancer treatment and for different reasons, including:

 The type and severity of side effects you have with external beam radiation for prostate cancer may depend on the dose and on the amount of healthy tissue that's exposed to the radiation.
 Most side effects are temporary, can be controlled and generally improve over time once treatment has ended.

 Potential side effects of external beam radiation therapy for prostate cancer may include:

 Most of the side effects are mild and tolerable.
 Some side effects may develop months to years later.
 Serious late side effects aren't common.
 Ask your doctor about potential side effects, both short- and long-term, that may occur during and after your treatment.

 Before you undergo external beam radiation therapy for prostate cancer, your health care team guides you through a planning process to ensure that radiation reaches the precise spot in your body where it's needed.

 Planning typically includes: